What is Cutlery

 1. Taste Spoon

 Spoons are very essential while having food.
-This spoon used for food tasting.
+This spoon is used for food tasting.

 2. Cocktail Spoon